-We are glad to announce the release of NetApp PowerShell Toolkit version 4.5.
-This unified release has fixes for issues (release notes, module version & missing html files) that were observed for ONTAP PowerShell module 9.7.
+We are glad to announce the release of NetApp PowerShell Toolkit version 9.7.1 This unified release has fixes for issues (release notes, module version & missing html files) that were observed for ONTAP PowerShell module 9.7.

 ONTAP PowerShell Module:

-The latest release adds upto 2170 cmdlets and provides maximum API coverage for ONTAP 9.3 and is backward compatible with previous ONTAP releases.
+The latest release supports upto 2340 cmdlets and provides maximum API coverage for ONTAP 9.7 and is backward compatible with previous ONTAP releases.